envision-projects/envision-projects.github.io/content/mechanical/walking-robot.md

 You can design this robot with one or two continuous rotation motors.
 In this tutorial we will be following a robot that has two high torque continuous rotation servo motors.

-Without dimensions, here is an example of a working chassis:
+Without dimensions, here is an example of a semi-working chassis:

 {{< tip "warning" >}}
 **This chassis does not show how to mount the microcontroller or the battery, that will be up to you to add!**